Life

 Don’t be fooled by this game’s reputation as a retirement home favorite.
 Bridge is actually one of the hardest games ever and can be traced back as far as 16th-century England.

-The game is tricky to master mainly due to the complicated bidding system.
+The game is tricky to master, mainly due to the complicated bidding system.
 Bridge is a four-player card game in which players are divided into two partnerships.
 Two players make agreements or bids based on the quality of the 13 cards on the table.
 The bidding is then followed by playing the hand and finally scoring.
 Think you can keep up?
-Let’s show you how to play.
+Here’s how to play.

 The playing stage follows in which players must try to claim the tricks in their contract.
 Players must win tricks and score 100 or more points to win the game.
 Bridge games can be very fast-paced – so much so that a round can last 15 minutes or less.